OPDIME/array-to-bmp-cpp/README.md

 	rgb24_t coral = 0xFF7F50;
 	rgb24_t cadetBlue = 0x5F9EA0;

 	// Our color-array we want to save.
-Every value is a pixel in the BMP
+Every value is a pixel in the BMP.
-	// Top left pixel, will be the top left pixel in the BMP.
+	// The top left pixel, will be the top left pixel in the BMP.
 In this example "crimson"
 	// will be to the left, "magenta" to the right, "coral" to the top, in between, and
 	// "cadetBlue" at the bottom in between "crimson" and "magenta". rgb24_t pixels[] = { crimson, coral,	 magenta,